hernandezf87/Quizzler/README.md

 # Quizzler

-Quizller is a  trivia quiz app
+Quizzler is a  trivia quiz app

 programmatically change UI elements such as Labels and Buttons.
 What is a design pattern and how is it used in programming.